clarkwalcott/Zephyr-Group9/sprint1DesignDocument.md

 1. index.html - This will house our forms for user input, and will produce the alerts to the users
 	- This file is connected to all 3 use cases
-2. info.php - This file will connect the zephyr code to our server, in short, the backend
+2. app.css - This will contain any css needed for our UI
-	- This file is mostly associated with the parent, for they are the admins dealing with the data
+3. app.js - This will contain any javascript needed for our UI

 ### Model Files (File Access)